Improved maximum-likelihood quantum amplitude estimation: Targeting a desired precision

 However, we observe here that the same trade-off can be achieved using the standard exponential schedule $D_\mathrm{EXP}$ (or a similar one, as will be explained below), by simply choosing the maximum Grover-depth $d$ to scale appropriately as $O\left(\epsilon^{-(1-\beta)}\right)$.
 In this case, it can be seen from Eq. \eqref{eq:epsilondeltascaling} (or even Eq. \eqref{eq:epsilonscaling}) that the number of calls $N_\mathrm{calls}$ scales in the same way as in Eq. \eqref{eq:kpscaling}.
 If the Grover-depth scaling of $d=O\left(\epsilon^{-(1-\beta)}\right)$ is not compatible with $D_\mathrm{EXP}$ as defined in Eq. \eqref{eq:expsched}, then once a maximum Grover-depth $d$ is identified for a particular run of MLQAE, a similar schedule can be chosen as

 where the base $\nu$ and number of depths $q$ are chosen together such that $\nu$ is the closest value to $2$ that supports $\nu^{q-2}=d$.
+Explicit pseudo-code for generating the schedule is given in Algorithm \ref{alg:limiteddepth}.

 The difference $|\nu-2|$ becomes smaller over larger scales of maximum Grover-depth $d$ (see appendix \ref{secapp:nubase}), meaning that the approximate scaling results for the standard exponential schedule $D_\mathrm{EXP}$ shown in subsubsection \ref{sssec:infotheory_mlqae} and in this section still hold approximately.

-An important case to consider is that of $\beta=1$; that is, when the maximum Grover depth $d$ is fixed and not allowed to scale with the desired precision $\epsilon$.
+An important case to consider is that of $\beta=1$; that is, when the maximum Grover-depth $d$ is fixed and not allowed to scale with the desired precision $\epsilon$.
 This case is relevant to near- and mid-term hardware for which the useful circuit depth, and thus the achievable Grover-depth $d$ for MLQAE on a particular algorithm $\hat{A}$, will have some upper-limit on any particular device due to interactions with the environment.
 Indeed, even specific devices employing error-correction will have some limit on the achievable Grover-depth $d$, as the available number of qubits will limit the size of error-correcting codes \citep{babbush2021focus}.
-In this case, as the maximum Grover-depth $d$ is constant, it is clear from the approximate scaling in Eq. \eqref{eq:epsilondeltascaling} that the required number of calls $N_\mathrm{calls}$ will scale proportionally to the \textit{square} $\epsilon^2$ of the desired precision, as in the case of classical sampling; that is, no scaling advantage is achieved.
+In this case, as the maximum Grover-depth $d$ is constant, it is clear from the approximate scaling in Eq. \eqref{eq:epsilondeltascaling} that the required number of calls $N_\mathrm{calls}$ will scale inversely-proportionally to the \textit{square} $\epsilon^2$ of the desired precision, as in the case of classical sampling; that is, no scaling advantage is achieved.
 However, it is also the case in this case that the achievable Grover-depth $d$ determines the constant factor on this scaling.
 Combining Eq. \eqref{eq:Ncalls_from_Nshot} and Eq. \eqref{eq:req_Nshot} gives the required number of calls $N_\mathrm{calls}$ to be

-The speed-up factor $R_d$ achieved by using a maximum Grover-depth $d$ compared to classical sampling case (for which $d=0$ and $S_D^{(1)}=S_D^{(2)}=1$), can be quantified approximately as
+The speed-up factor $R_d\equiv N_\mathrm{calls}^{(\mathrm{classical})}/N_\mathrm{calls}$ achieved by using a maximum Grover-depth $d$ compared to classical sampling case (for which $d=0$ and $S_D^{(1)}=S_D^{(2)}=1$), can be quantified approximately as

 Taking for simplicity the case where the maximum Grover-depth $d$ is a power of $2$, this can be rewritten as